What is Lattice Degeneration?

-People with this genetic disorder have flattened noses and cheekbones.
-They also have issues with hearing and bone.
-In addition, they can experience early-onset retinal detachment.
+- Stickler syndrome.
+People with this genetic disorder can experience early-onset retinal detachment.

 No imaging tests are required for diagnosis.
 However, wide-angle photographs of the retinas can help with managing the condition.

-If you do not receive proper care for lattice degeneration, there is a retinal tear or detachment risk.
+Without proper care for lattice degeneration, there is a risk of retinal tear or detachment.
 If that occurs, treatment is possible.
 However, it should be immediate.

-Fortunately, lattice degeneration is not highly progressive.
-If you maintain regular visits to the eye clinic and undergo dilated fundus examinations, you should not need any treatment.
+Fortunately, lattice degeneration isn’t highly progressive.
+If you maintain regular visits to the eye clinic and undergo dilated fundus examinations, you shouldn’t need any treatment.

 Treatment will be necessary in more severe cases where a retinal tear or detachment occurs.

-Lattice degeneration is not a disability.
+Lattice degeneration isn’t a disability.
 In most cases, it doesn't require any treatment.

 In rare cases, it can lead to a retinal tear or detachment.

-If you experience a retinal detachment and do not seek immediate care, you risk permanent vision loss.
+If you experience a retinal detachment and don’t seek immediate care, you risk permanent vision loss.

 Lattice degeneration is a minimally progressive condition.
 This means that it can worsen over time, although slowly.